Getting to Know Vincent Dignan—Growth Hacking’s Most Off-the-Wall Genius

 Not because it’s wrong or inaccurate, it’s just that—it’s not the way that other people are doing it.
 It gives you a lot of unfair advantages.
 Secret Sauce is about tipping the scales in your favor and getting all of these unfair advantages.
 None of this is against the rules, but it’s kind of not done.

-So the whole book is about how you’d massively get more emails, get in touch with more people, grow your Instagram, grow your Twitter, etc. Most people think you need to pay for that privilege—we don’t think so.
+So the whole book is about growth hacking and how you’d massively get more emails, get in touch with more people, grow your Instagram, grow your Twitter, etc. Most people think you need to pay for that privilege—we don’t think so.